First Vietnamese woman to win 'world's toughest' triathlon | Culture - Sports | Vietnam+ (VietnamPlus)

 First Vietnamese woman to win 'world's toughest' triathlon

-Vu Phuong Thanh has become the first Vietnamese to win Swiss Ultra Deca Continuous Triathlon World Championship - the toughest triathlon competition in the world.

-Vu Phuong Thanh cycles during the competition.
-(Photo: SwissUltra)Hanoi (VNA) – Vu Phuong Thanh has become the first Vietnamese to win Swiss Ultra Deca Continuous Triathlon World Championship - the toughest triathlon competition in the world.
+Vu Phuong Thanh has become the first Vietnamese to win Deca Ultra Triathlon World Championship - the toughest triathlon competition in the world.

 Thanh finished first in the women’s category in the event which ended in Switzerland on August 29, clocking 328 hours 27 minutes and 55 seconds, about an hour faster than her closest rival, a French.